 GamerCamp is a hands-on postgraduate course at Birmingham University for coders, artists and producers of video games.
 We met the dev team while attending EuroGamer Expo in London and ultimately they decided they wanted our sound in their game.
 We met with the dev team in their office and had a good working relationship, culminating in a great finished product called Hold My Hand.

-Unfortunately as this project was primarily for a University project it couldn't be placed on any App Stores, however you can see gameplay videos and listen to the soundtrack here!
+Unfortunately as this project was primarily for a University project it couldn't be placed on any App Stores, however you can see gameplay videos and listen to the soundtrack on this page

 This charming, British short film was crowdfunded through Indiegogo and was produced by a group of talented students from The University of York.
 See the IMDb page via this link.